Dre Campbell Farm

 16 Natural Ways to Get Rid of Codling Moths

-You’ve probably seen them before—those pesky codling moths that seem to invade your fruit tree every year.
-Well, this year you can get rid of them naturally without resorting to synthetic pesticides.
+You’ve probably seen them before—those pesky codling moths that seem to invade your fruit trees every year.
+Well, you can get rid of them naturally without synthetic pesticides.

-There are a lot of different natural methods you can try, but we’ll be focusing on 16 of them.
-Keep reading for more information on how to control codling moths using natural remedies.
+You can try many different natural methods, but we’ll focus on 16 of them.
+Keep reading for more information on controlling codling moths using natural remedies.

 Identification

 The adult moths are easy to identify.
-They have a gray colored body with a wingspan of about 12 to 20 mm.
-The larvae are small and cream to pink in color with brown heads.
+They have a gray body and a 12 to 20 mm wingspan.
+The larvae are small, cream to pink in color, and have brown heads.

-Codling moth eggs appear translucent at first and they can be difficult to spot.
-You’ll find them on leaves and fruits.
+Codling moth eggs appear translucent at first and can be challenging to spot.
+You will find them on leaves and fruit.

 How to Get Rid of Codling Moths Naturally

-If you think you have a codling moth infestation, there are several natural ways to deal with the issue.
+If you think you have a codling moth infestation, there are several natural ways to treat it.

-One is to place a band around apple tree trunks or other affected plants to help trap the moth larvae.
-You can also pick off the infested fruits by hand.
+One method is to place a band around apple tree trunks or other affected plants to help trap the moth larvae.
+Another is to pick off the infested fruit by hand.

 Below is a comprehensive list of the different natural remedies you can try.